 This old dresser was my husband’s grandfather’s dresser who passed away 20 years ago.
 It was given to my husband along with the matching chest about 4 years ago.
-I did not want or need the furniture but it is sentimental for my husband so I can not ever get rid of it, and I really don’t blame him for wanting to hold on to it.
-We live in a one story home without a basement so the furniture has been in my garage for several years.
-Every time we clean the garage out, we just shuffle these pieces around and pile stuff on them.
+We did not need the furniture but it is sentimental for my husband so I can not ever get rid of it.
+I really don’t blame him for wanting to hold on to it.
+We live in a one-story home without a basement so the furniture has been in my garage for several years.
+Every time we clean the garage out, we shuffle these pieces around and pile stuff on them.
 It wouldn’t be so bad if you could use them for storage but the drawers are so small that it is useless.

-I am a repurposer, and I could not come up with any ideas to make these pieces useful or pretty.
-I was out shopping one day, and I saw a cabinet with shutter doors that was beautiful.
+Being a repurposer, and I could not come up with any ideas to make these pieces useful or pretty.
+When I was out shopping one day, and I saw a cabinet with shutter doors that were beautiful.
 I thought that the cabinet would look great in my kitchen.
 Every time I see one of these cabinets on the Internet, I save it.
-I had been thinking about that cabinet for a while now.
+The cabinet has been on my mind for a while now.

 One day I was on my treadmill in the garage, and I was looking at the dresser because it was there (it is always there).
-I had two old shutter doors sitting nearby that I use with my holiday decor.
+There were two old shutter doors sitting nearby that I use with my holiday decor.
 A lightbulb went off, and I went over to the dresser, removed the drawers, and held the shutters up to the dresser.
-Oh, my this could work!
-I drug my husband to the garage and he agreed with me, this could work.
+This could work!
+After dragging my husband out to the garage, he agreed with me, this could work.

-I removed the drawers and cleaned the dresser with a vacuum and Clorox wipes.
+After removing the drawers, I cleaned the dresser with a vacuum and Clorox wipes.
 I sanded the dresser with a palm sander and medium-grit sandpaper and wiped the dust off with a tack cloth.
 The shutter doors were not wide enough to cover the front of the dresser but I had two boards in my stash that would work.